Teens take on the Larapinta Trail

 The 80km hike across five days and four nights in April counted as Cobalt’s Adventurous Journey for his peak award.
 As the Journey leader, he was responsible for planning the hike, including an activity plan, risk assessment, contingencies, budget and organising travel and other activities.
 It was also the Adventurous Journey for the Bronze Duke of Edinburgh Award, which all five Scouts in the Patrol are undertaking, and was partially funded by a $10,000 grant from the Dick and Pip Smith Leadership Through Adventure Fund.

+What’s an Adventurous Journey?
 Adventurous Journeys are explorations of the outdoors in ways that stretch or test personal limits.
 They require Scouts to plan and lead an expedition in which they apply the leadership and outdoor skills they have developed throughout their Scouting and Achievement Pathways adventures.
+The journey can be any type of “adventurous activity” and must be human or nature-powered.
+Examples include:

-For Scouts (aged 11-14), the Adventurous Journey must be at least three days and two nights.
+For Scouts (aged 11-14), the Adventurous Journey must be at least three days and two nights. |

 Cobalt decided he wanted to hike the Larapinta, found in the West MacDonnell Ranges, west of Alice Springs, after visiting Central Australia on holiday with his family when he was 12.